Visiting? Where to stay in London on your holiday

 Don’t be put off by Camden’s grungy facade.
 Once the most hip area of the city (it’s since passed on the baton to the likes of Hackney, Dalston and Peckham), rock bands, punks and party-loving students are among those who have laid claim on the area.
 It was famously home to the late singer Amy Winehouse and remains a mecca for her heartbroken fans (visit Camden Square, home to the singer when she died, and Stables Market, where a bronze statue was erected in her honour).

 Wander through Camden Market, keeping an eye out for vintage steals, and take your time sifting through boxes in the many independent record stores which line the streets.
 Only a decade or so ago, hungry visitors would be lucky to find themselves tucking into anything other than GMO-smothered chicken feet here.
-Thankfully, street food collective KERB has since stepped in, bringing with it first-class stalls serving food from around the world.
+Thankfully, an influx of impressive street food traders have since descended, bringing with them first-rate dishes from around the world: from New York-style salt beef sandwiches to Vietnamese noodles, Venezualan hot pockets and authentic Portugese pastel de nata.

 For a breath of fresh air, hire a city bike and cycle along barge-lined Regent’s Canal, or take a walk up nearby Primrose Hill, from where you can enjoy panoramic views of the London skyline.
 Call in at the Lock Tavern, a pub with a large rooftop garden that regularly holds gigs and DJ nights.
 From there, head to one of Camden’s many clubs or music venues: the Jazz Cafe, Roundhouse, Electric Ballroom and KOKO (a theatre-turned-club) are among the best.